 Abstract:

 −1, demonstrating a warming and humidifying trend in the climate of Henan Province.
-Spatially, annual mean temperature increases were relatively uniform across regions, while the southern Henan Province had the highest precipitation, and the central Henan Province experienced the fastest decline in sunshine hours.
-2) From 1980 to 2020, grain yield per unit area rose significantly over the study period.
-However, climatic yield exhibited periodic fluctuations, strongly influenced by droughts and floods, indicating that the continuous progress of technology had offset the negative impacts of climatic factors to a certain extent.
-Its volatility of climatic yield and its correlation with climatic factors presented spatial heterogeneity in different regions, which was influenced by topographical and irrigation conditions.
-3) CPP, estimated using the Thornthwaite Memorial model, was found to fluctuate between 10 000 and 14 000 kg·hm
+Spatially, the annual mean temperature increases were relatively uniform across regions, while southern Henan Province had the highest annual precipitation and central Henan Province experienced the fastest decline in sunshine duration.
+2) From 1980 to 2020, the grain yield increased significantly.
+However, the climatic yield exhibited periodic fluctuations and was strongly influenced by droughts and floods.
+The continuous progress in technology has offset the negative impacts of climatic factors to a certain extent.
+The volatility of climatic yield and its correlation with climatic factors showed spatial heterogeneity in different regions, influenced by topographical and irrigation conditions.
+3) CPP, estimated using the Thornthwaite Memorial model, was found to fluctuate between

 −2.
 Its annual increasing trend of 18.99 kg·hm